Driftwood2D/Driftwood/docsrc/01_Engine_Usage/02_Configuration_File.md

 ### halt

 The value of "halt" is a boolean (true or false.)
 If this is set to false, the engine will not stop when encountering warnings or errors.
 Otherwise it will.

+### file
+The value of "file" is a string.
+It contains the relative (to the working directory) path to a file to which log messages should be written, in addition to being written to the console.

 ### suppress